sguti/ng2-owl-carousel2/README.md

 This library has dependency on jquery and owl carousel library

-import jquery globally as per your your project type.

-import owlcarousel library after importing jquery

 ### How to use

+import these two css files from owl.carousel npm package
+1. owl.carousel.min.css
+2. owl.theme.default.min.css

+import jquery globally as per your your project type. import owlcarousel js library after importing jquery

 Import and add this component to the declaration section